Doctor of Medicine (M.D.)

 Applicants who are American citizens or possess official status as Permanent Residents of the U.S. or granted deferred action can be considered for interview and acceptance at this time.

 Applicants are encouraged to review the Factors Considered for Applicant Interview and Acceptance.
 All candidates must meet the required Technical Standards for Completion of the Medical Curriculum.
 The Long SOM is committed to nondiscrimination policies for all populations including qualified individuals with disabilities.
-Please refer to Health Science Center Handbook of Operating Procedures Policy 4.2.1.
+Please refer to Health Science Center Handbook of Operating Polices Policy 4.2.1.
 Nondiscrimination Policy and Complaint Procedure.

 The interview selection process allows for review and re-review throughout the admissions cycle until the TMDSAS Match; applicants who did not receive an interview will be notified of this in January or at the end of the interview portion of the cycle.